 Gina Krahulik joined the NACWAA team as Director of Leadership and Education in July 2013.
-Her responsiblities at NACWAA include development of educational programming including NCAA/NACWAA Institutes and Women’s Leadership Symposium, NACWAA National Convention programming, NACWAA Circles, Women of Color Initiative, Mentor Program and affiliate programming.
+She leads NACWAA educational programming efforts which includes NCAA/NACWAA Institutes and Women’s Leadership Symposium, NACWAA National Convention programming, NACWAA Circles, Women of Color Initiative, Mentor Program and affiliate programming.

 Prior to joining NACWAA, Krahulik worked in student affairs administration and taught student leadership development courses.
-She oversaw new student orientation programming at the University of Missouri-Kansas City welcoming over 3,000 new students and parents each year.
-In this role, she also managed a team of 24.
-Previously, Krahulik served as director of new student orientation at the University of Northern Colorado.
+She oversaw new student orientation programming at the University of Missouri-Kansas City and before that, at the University of Northern Colorado.

 Krahulik began her career as a membership coordinator at the University of Northern Colorado Foundation and Alumni Association where she was responsible for the planning, implementation and analysis of the UNC Annual Fund membership program and multiple annual networking events.

 A native of Lexington, Mo., Krahulik received her master’s degree in communication studies from the University of Northern Colorado and a bachelor’s degree in public relations from Northwest Missouri State University.
 She is an active person who regularly participates in charitable 5K's, 10K's, half-marathons and she has completed two triathlons.
 Krahulik and her husband, Randy reside in Eudora, Kan.

-Katasha Kumar /// Coordinator of Events & Inclusion
+Katasha Kumar /// Coordinator of Membership & Inclusion